corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/node-flow-hospital.md

 ## Flow Management API

-If you want to interact with he Flow Hospital programatically, use the Flow Management API described in [Querying flow data](#operating/querying-flow-data.html).
+If you want to interact with the Flow Hospital programatically, use the Flow Management API described in [Querying flow data](#operating/querying-flow-data.html).

 ## Functionality